-Whether you are travelling, hiking, or assisting your dog in walking, you will require a harness.
+Whether you are traveling, hiking, or assisting your dog in walking, you will require a harness.

 Terriers are a family of dogs who are known for being energetic.
 They were bred to hunt, and they are therefore independent and like to run around.